It may sound like a lot for one short weekend, but it's easy to visit Beverly Hills, West Hollywood, and the Miracle

 - Rodeo Drive shops close early and are closed on Sundays, too.

-- According to the West Hollywood Visitors' Bureau, about one-third of its nearly 40,000 residents are gay.
+- According to the West Hollywood Visitors' Bureau, about 40% of its residents are gay.
 Find out more about visiting from a gay perspective in TripSavvy's Gay Travel guide.

 - Find a place to park and walk.
 Driving Beverly Hills can be a bit jammed and on Sunset Strip, it gets so slow that you might think you accidentally pulled into a parking lot.
 Walking may be faster than driving to the next block.

 - West Hollywood and Beverly Hills are better than most to bring your canine friends along.
 With many shops designated just for your pooch, outdoor dining and a variety of parks, your pet can enjoy your getaway just as much as you.